jakemcc/jakemccrary.com/source/_posts/2016-06-11-my-recommended-clojure-testing-setup.markdown

 You should use clojure.test with [humane-test-output](https://github.com/pjstadig/humane-test-output).
-Together they provide a testing library that has minimal additional syntax and pretty good failing test output.
+Together they provide a testing library that has minimal additional syntax and good test failure reporting.

-### 3. Use lein-test-refresh (or some other autotest runner)
+### 3. Use lein-test-refresh

-If you're not using a tool where on file change your namespaces are reloaded and tests rerun then you are wasting your time.
-With a proper tool you'll cut your feedback cycle drastically.
-Nearly everyone I know who tries a tool like this sticks with it and reports changes to their development style.
-Many of these converts weren't newcomers to the language either, they had years of experience and had already developed workflows that worked for them.
+If you're not using a tool that reloads and reruns your tests on file changes then you are wasting your time.
+The delay between changing code and seeing test results is drastically reduced by using a tool like lein-test-refresh.
+Nearly everyone I know who adds lein-test-refresh to their testing toolbox ends up continuing to use it a.
+Many of these converts haven't been newcomers to Clojure either, they had years of experience and had already developed workflows that worked for them.

 ### 4. Use lein-test-refresh's advanced features